 Welcome to Stanford University and the Biosciences Home Programs!
 This page provides an introductory list of essential tasks, orientations and training, and other resources.

 This will be a transformative and rewarding year for you.
 You will complete courses that teach you how to ask new questions and produce scientific knowledge.
 You also will explore the biosciences; interact with other students, postdocs, and faculty; and discover new interests through your lab rotations.

 As a graduate student, you are part of a broader community that accounts for over half of the University's student body and much of our campus life.
 We hope you find Stanford intellectually and personally enriching, and take advantage of all the University has to offer—attending seminars, taking courses from other departments, and interacting with people from a range of disciplines and backgrounds.

 You are starting an exciting new chapter in your life—keep your eyes open and enjoy your time at Stanford!

 Keep track of what you need to do before starting at Stanford.
-The Office of Graduate Admissions' checklist lists essential deadlines, including:
+The Graduate Student Gateway lists essential information and deadlines, including:

 The Bechtel International Center's checklist for international students lists important tasks, including: